Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the **msal-angular-spa** application copied from the Azure portal.
 1. Find the app key `todoListApi.resourceUri` and replace the existing value with the base address of the **msal-dotnet-api** project (by default `https://localhost:44351/api/todolist`).
 1. Find the app key `todoListApi.resourceScopes` and replace the existing value with *Scope* you created earlier `api://{clientId-of-service}/access_as_user`.

-#### Configure Known Client Applications for service (msal-dotnet-api)

-For a middle tier web API (`msal-dotnet-api`) to be able to call a downstream web API, the middle tier app needs to be granted the required permissions as well.
-However, since the middle tier cannot interact with the signed-in user, it needs to be explicitly bound to the client app in its **Azure AD** registration.
-This binding merges the permissions required by both the client and the middle tier web API and presents it to the end user in a single consent dialog.
-The user then consent to this combined set of permissions.

-To achieve this, you need to add the **Application Id** of the client app, in the Manifest of the web API in the `knownClientApplications` property.
-Here's how:

-1. In the [Azure portal](https://portal.azure.com), navigate to your `msal-dotnet-api` app registration, and select **Manifest** section.
-1. In the manifest editor, change the `"knownClientApplications": []` line so that the array contains the Client ID of the client application (`msal-angular-spa`) as an element of the array.

-    For instance:

-    ```json
-    "knownClientApplications": ["ca8dca8d-f828-4f08-82f5-325e1a1c6428"],
-    ```

-1. **Save** the changes to the manifest.

 ### Configure Security Groups (msal-angular-spa and msal-dotnet-api)